 Took the train into Richmond to meet a friend for the 10.30am showing of The Marriage.
 I’ve heard so many good reports but been warned that it’s a serious weepie.
 It certainly is and not recommended if you have had a recent romantic bust up, particularly if there are children involved.
 It raked up a few past memories for me but fortunately life has moved on and all the bad stuff was long ago put to bed.
 Did some food shopping on the way home so I could have a late lunch sandwich and then head up to my study and the ever-hungry computer.
 Had just settled down to do some writing when a friend who’d been to a Christening near by popped in for a cuppa.
 We had a good old chin wag, then Red and I walked down to the tube with her.
 All thoughts of work now firmly gone, so light the fire and think about supper.
 I’d bought myself a poussin and some bacon on my shopping expedition, so spatchcocked the bird by cutting out the backbone with kitchen scissors, cracked it flat with the heel of my hand and spread it out over a bundle of thyme.
 A smear of oil, squeeze of lemon and splash of white wine and then into a hot oven for 20 minutes until the skin turned crisp and golden.
 I also peeled a couple of potatoes, cut them into chunky thin scraps and smeared them with oil to roast alongside, adding scraps of bacon for the last 10 minutes.
 With frozen petits pois and gravy made in the roasting juices, this was a lovely Home Alone feast with leftovers.

-Up early to make Christmas puds, one of the many jobs I’d failed to do yesterday.
-The Sanderson family recipe (my mum’s) is up in Recipes and there’s another favourite that includes mashed potato in my potato book, In Praise of the Potato.
+Up early to make Traditional Christmas Puddings, one of the many jobs I’d failed to do yesterday.
+The Sanderson family recipe (my mum’s) what I tend to make and there’s another favourite that includes mashed potato in my potato book, In Praise of the Potato.
 The bulk of the cooking is done immediately the puddings are made but they will go on maturing and darkening if left in a dark cupboard, the longer the better.
 There’s still time if you get cracking now.

 Supper was one of those scrounge round the fridge and food cupboard and see what there is.
 Result?
 A delicious quick and simple pasta supper of crisp bacon scraps, leftover peas and remains of Sunday night’s poussin tossed with lemon juice all tossed together with buttery tagliatelle and masses of finely grated Grana Padano.